metthew-t/GitHubCloneProject/README.md

 GitHubRepoProject
 Practice branching and merging branches.
+Modification in main branch.